JuliaWeb/TLSClient.jl/README.md

 ## Requirements

-**Requirement: Small API**
+**Small API**

-The API has the minimum number of functions and arguments required to abstract the minimal common subset of the underlying implementations that is required to support HTTPS.
+The API has the minimum number of functions and options required to abstract the underlying implementations and to support HTTPS.

 _Rationale: Minimise effort required to add a new implementations.
             Avoid 2nd class emulations of special features that are only